John Fastolf: The Battle of Patay and Fastolf's reputation

-Patay was a serious defeat for the English.
-200–300 men were killed and over 2000 captured, including Talbot.
-Fastolf had, however, escaped.
+Patay was a serious defeat for the English; 200–300 men were killed and over 2000 captured, including Talbot.
+Fastolf, however, escaped.
 According to the French historian Jehan de Waurin, who was present, the disaster was due to Talbot's rashness, and Fastolf only fled when resistance was hopeless.
-Other accounts charge him with cowardice, and it is true that John, Duke of Bedford, suspended him from the Order of the Garter and he was subject of accusations of cowardice from Talbot.
+Other accounts charge him with cowardice, and it is true that John, Duke of Bedford, suspended him from the Order of the Garter and he was subject to accusations of cowardice from Talbot.
 Eventually, in 1442, an inquiry was convened by the Order of the Garter, probably at Fastolf's insistence.
 This found in Fastolf's favour and he was honourably reinstated to the order.
 This incident was unfavourably depicted by Shakespeare in Henry VI, Part 1 (act IV scene I).
-In all, it took Fastolf thirteen years to clear his name and even then, his reputation was still tainted.
+In all, it took Fastolf thirteen years to clear his name, and even then his reputation was still tainted.